About Briana Johnson, LPC, LAC | Denver Trauma & Relationship Therapist

 When we do therapy we both bring different identities into the work.
 Some of these are more visible, some less so.
 Among other things, I am white, straight-passing, queer, and able-bodied.
 Some of those things we might share, and I expect some we won’t.
 My goal is to make it a safe enough place that we can talk about these when we need to.

 I want to understand how your identities show up in your life and the systems you’re a part of.
-These have a significant impact on mental (and physical) health and we honestly can’t address your mental health well without addressing these!
+Your identities shape how you experience the world and your mental health.
+We can’t do good therapy without making space for those realities.

 How I Work